LAPCoder/Snake/CONTRIBUTING.md

+# Contribuing
-You can fork this repository.
+For contribute, you can fork this repository or make a pull-request.